 - Preheat the oven to 425F.
 In a large bowl, whisk the almond flour, baking powder, baking soda, salt, and pumpkin pie spice together.
 Set the bowl aside.2 cups almond flour, 1 ½ teaspoon baking powder, ¼ teaspoon baking soda, 1 tablespoon pumpkin pie spice

-- In a separate large mixing bowl, mix the pumpkin puree, coconut sugar, tahini, eggs, vanilla, and apple cider vinegar together with a whisk until well combined and smooth.1 cup pumpkin puree, 1 cup coconut sugar, ¼ cup tahini, 2 eggs, 1 teaspoon vanilla extract, 1 tablespoon apple cider vinegar
+- In a separate large mixing bowl, mix the pumpkin puree, coconut sugar, tahini, eggs, vanilla, and apple cider vinegar together with a whisk until well combined and smooth.1 cup pumpkin puree, 1 cup coconut sugar, ¼ cup tahini, 2 large eggs, 1 teaspoon vanilla extract, 1 tablespoon apple cider vinegar

 - Fold the dry ingredients into the wet with a rubber spatula.
 Mix in ½ of the dry ingredients at a time until just combined.
 Gently fold the chocolate chips into the batter.1 cup chocolate chips

 - Line a muffin pan with 12 muffin liners (or 2 muffin pans with 6 liners alternating each well- this helps the muffins rise).
 Scoop the muffin batter into each liner about ¾ of the way full.
 Sprinkle a few extra chocolate chips and coconut sugar on top.